blockprotocol/blockprotocol/site/src/pages/workshop/workshop.md

 ### Respecting 'read only' mode

-If your block implements editing, it should also implement a 'read only' mode, so that it can be when editing isn't allowed.
+If your block implements editing, it should also implement a 'read only' mode, so that it can be used when editing isn't allowed.

 We've covered two messages that the embedding application sends the block: